Friday 27 November 2015

 (c) GDS are required to be on duty only for 4 to 5 hours a day under the terms and conditions of their service.

-(d) The GDS are remunerated with Time Related continuity Allowance (TRCA) on the pattern of pay scales for regular Government employees plus DA on pro-rata basis.
+the pattern of pay scales for regular Government employees plus DA on

 (e) A GDS must have other means of income independent of his remuneration as a GDS to sustain himself and his family.